whoislukas/ds_final/README.md

 Client Sentiment Analysis using Pre-trained ML Models is a project aimed at analyzing and classifying the sentiment of client feedback using pre-trained machine learning models.
 The project leverages state-of-the-art natural language processing techniques to determine whether the sentiment expressed in the client's message is positive, negative, or neutral.

+Due to miscalculation of project scope and cleaningness of initial data, project initial set-up took longer than expected, therefore the final output is not yet finished.
+The next steps of the project will include:
+- Concordance and Collocation
+- Message length / Sentiment label analysis,
+- Join post purchase data (that is cleaned already) and perform segmentation / linear regression model to analyse if specific words / message length contributes to bigger sub-cancelation / refund / chargeback rate.

 ## Features

 - Utilizes pre-trained ML models for sentiment analysis